moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 **Failure 3 — gravity-shaped webs (with one nuance).** Real filaments are not tubes.
 On gravity-evolved boxes, scored by a method-neutral criterion — *which model's spines capture more mass at equal length* — the toy advantage does not transfer.
-On Zel'dovich fields (winding, ribbon-like structures) the Hessian wins at every sampling density and every filter scale tried (p ≤ 0.001).
-On full N-body fields the verdict softens but does not flip: long cigars still lose badly (−0.05), while the *shortest* filter (σ∥ = 3 vox) closes to a statistical tie at sparse sampling (−0.005, p = 0.55) and a small deficit when dense.
+On Zel'dovich fields[^zeldovich] (winding, ribbon-like structures) the Hessian wins at every sampling density and every filter scale tried (p ≤ 0.001).
+On full N-body fields[^nbody] the verdict softens but does not flip: long cigars still lose badly (−0.05), while the *shortest* filter (σ∥ = 3 vox) closes to a statistical tie at sparse sampling (−0.005, p = 0.55) and a small deficit when dense.
 Toggle the figure below between the two field types: the lift never actually leads on gravity-shaped mass, and its best case is "as good as the simpler model".

+[^zeldovich]: Density fields evolved with the Zel'dovich approximation: matter coasts along straight lines set by the initial gravity field.
+It captures the first stage of collapse, when matter flattens into sheet-like "pancakes" (see Glossary).

+[^nbody]: Fields from a simulation that follows many mass points evolving under their mutual gravity; "PM" (particle-mesh) means the gravity is computed on a grid at each step for speed.

 </div><!-- /.l-body -->